The “Our Rights” project - human rights education

 Continuation of the project

-With Slovenia's support, the project continued in Bosnia and Herzegovina, Kosovo and North Ossetia-Alania in September 2009, and involved 52,000 children, namely the entire generation of 12-year-olds in Kosovo, children of all three main national communities in Bosnia and Herzegovina, and the entire cohort of 11- and 12-year-old pupils in North Ossetia–Alania.
+In Kosovo, Ukraine, Bosnia and Herzegovina and North Ossetia-Alania (Russian Federation) the project continued independently between 2006 and 2008 and it is estimated that approximately 20,000 children participated.
+The project continued in Bosnia and Herzegovina, Kosovo and North Ossetia-Alania in September 2009, involving 52,000 children, namely the entire generation of 12-year-olds in Kosovo, children of all three main national communities in Bosnia and Herzegovina, and the entire generation of 11- and 12-year-old pupils in North Ossetia–Alania.

-In 2010, the project was followed up in North Ossetia-Alania, with an additional 15,000 children included, aged from 10 to 12 years.
+In 2010, the project was extended in North Ossetia-Alania, with an additional 15,000 children taking part and the project continued for several years.
 In autumn 2010, 30 children from Gaza undergoing medical rehabilitation at the Soča University Rehabilitation Institute in Slovenia participated in the project on a trial basis.
-In Kosovo, the project was approved as a regular part of the school curriculum by the Ministry of Education in 2010.
+In Kosovo, the Ministry of Education certified the project as a regular part of the school curriculum in 2010.

-In 2014 and 2015, the project was implemented in Jordan, and in 2015 and 2016, in Morocco and Egypt.
+In 2014 and 2015, the project was implemented in Jordan, and in 2015 and 2016 in Morocco and Egypt.

-In cooperation with the non-governmental organisation BBA in India, which was founded by the 2014 Nobel laureate Kailash Satyarthi, Our Rights was implemented as a pilot project for 1,000 children in New Delhi in the summer of 2016.
-In August 2016, it was presented to a group of children from Ukraine (more specifically, from Donbass and Luhansk) participating in the rehabilitation programme in Debeli Rtič in Slovenia in the framework of development assistance programmes implemented by ITF.
+In cooperation with the non-governmental organisation BBA in India, which was founded by the 2014 Nobel laureate Kailash Satyarthi, Our Rights was implemented as a pilot project for 1000 children in New Delhi in the summer of 2016.
+In August 2016, it was presented to a group of children from Ukraine (more specifically, from Donbass and Luhansk) participating in a rehabilitation programme in Debeli Rtič in Slovenia in the framework of development assistance programmes implemented by ITF.

 Children-Refugees worksheet